cryptomator/cryptomator.github.io/content/sweepstakes-terms.en.md

 - **Postal address (winners only):** for shipping the prizes
 - **Survey responses:** for anonymized evaluation of community feedback

-**Legal basis** for data processing is Art.
+Legal basis for data processing is Art.
 6(1)(b) GDPR (performance of the sweepstakes) and Art.
-6(1)(f) GDPR (legitimate interest in conducting the sweepstakes).
+6(1)(f) GDPR (legitimate interest in conducting the sweepstakes and evaluating community feedback in anonymized form).

-**Disclosure to third parties:** For the purpose of shipping the prizes, the postal address of winners will be shared with Redbubble (Redbubble Ltd., Melbourne, Australia).
-Australia does not currently have an EU adequacy decision.
-The data transfer is based on Art.
-49(1)(c) GDPR (performance of a contract concluded in the interest of the data subject between the Organizer and Redbubble).
-Redbubble's privacy policy applies: https://www.redbubble.com/privacy.
-No other personal data will be shared with third parties.
+Disclosure to third parties: If a participant wins a physical prize, the Organizer may disclose the winner’s name and shipping address to Redbubble for the purpose of prize fulfillment and shipment.
+Redbubble may in turn share this data with production, printing, logistics, or fulfillment service providers to the extent necessary for delivery.

+International transfers: In connection with prize fulfillment, personal data may be transferred to recipients in countries outside the EU/EEA, including countries for which no adequacy decision by the European Commission exists.
+Where such a transfer is necessary for fulfillment, the Organizer will request the winner’s separate express consent before the data is transferred.

-**Retention period:** Personal data will be deleted no later than 30 days after all prizes have been shipped, unless statutory retention obligations apply.
+Retention period: Personal data will be deleted no later than 30 days after all prizes have been shipped, unless statutory retention obligations apply.
 Data of non-winners will be deleted no later than 30 days after the winner selection has been completed.

-**Data subject rights:** The provisions of our [Privacy Policy](/en/privacy/) apply additionally.
+Data subject rights: The provisions of our [Privacy Policy](/en/privacy/) apply additionally.
 Participants have the following rights under the GDPR at any time:

 - Right of access (Art.
 15 GDPR)
 - Right to rectification (Art.
 16 GDPR)